unisat-wallet/unisat-dev-docs/open-api/brc20-4byte-guide.md

 - Token ticker must be 4 characters (e.g., `ordi`, `sats`)
 - Same ticker can only be deployed once, first come first served
 - After successful deployment, anyone can mint the token
+- **decimal**: Specifies the number of decimal places for the token (0-18).
+Default is "18".
+This determines the token's precision.
+For example, with decimal="18", the smallest unit is 0.000000000000000001 tokens.

 ---